fire-ant/helm-flux-workspace-template/README.md

 ### How it works
 The included Devcontainer has all the necessary tools to start working locally, including Flux.
 You only need to bring Docker/Docker-Compose and VSCode to get started.

-The tilt file deploys Flux through the community managed [Flux helm chart](https://github.com/fluxcd-community/helm-charts).
+The tilt file deploys Flux by via a  ```flux install ...```. additional manifests located in [./dev/](dev/) are used to configure the bucket/secret for source controller to referernce to sunc withthe local directory.

 In addition to this Minio is deployed and configured as a local bucket source in cluster.
 Once the cluster is built there is an adjacent minio-client preconfigured to watch the [resources] folder in the repo which contains the popular 'podinfo' microservice as an example. you can remove this and place what ever flux resources you wish here.

 Once the minio-client is up, it will automatically sync the minio bucket contents to this folder and source-controller will retrieve the contents of preconfigured bucket source (its on a low 10s interval but you may need to be patient).